thedude0606/manusoptions/PROGRESS.md

 - Fixed options chain tab error by correcting the Schwab API method name
 - Fixed options generations (Recommendations) tab by adding missing selected-symbol-store
 - Pushed all changes to GitHub repository
+- Identified issue with options chain not updating in real-time: StreamingManager exists but is not integrated with dashboard_app.py

 ## Completed Tasks
 - Repository analysis and code review